 Studying in the USA is an exciting experience for international students.
 It exposes them to different cultures and opportunities.
 For many students who have moved their lives to a foreign country it can also be an overwhelming time.
-As the new fall semester starts, we have three tips to help first year international students succeed.
+Her are three tips to help first year international students succeed.

 1).
 Meet New People